-Source of assurance Where found Who is responsible Role last reviewed/action planned Audit Function Constitution RAAC Director F&SS To manage and ensure the effectiveness of Audit.
+Source of assurance Where found Who is responsible Role last reviewed/action planned Audit Function Constitution RAAC Executive Director F&SS To manage and ensure the effectiveness of Audit.
 Annual internal quality review.
 External review is required every five years.
 The last review was in October 2020.
-External Audit of Accounts Audit Report RAAC and Director of F&SS To give external assurance to the quality of the Council's accounts and accounting practice Assurance given for the VFM opinion and the West Sussex Pension Fund accounts for 2022/23.
-Disclaimed opinion anticipated for the County Council accounts for 2022/23.
-EY was appointed for April 2023 until March 2028.
-The 2023/24 audit is planned for the summer 2024.
+External Audit of Accounts Audit Report RAAC and Executive Director of F&SS To give external assurance to the quality of the Council's accounts and accounting practice EY was appointed for April 2023 until March 2028.
+The 2024/25 audit is planned for the summer 2025.

-Financial Management Code Financial Management Standards
+Financial Management Code

+Financial Management Standards

-Standard Evidence as at March 2024 A The leadership team is able to demonstrate that the services provided by the authority provide value for money External Auditor - generally positive VFM conclusion for 2022/23 except for concerns with the Oracle implementation project (with narrative included in Auditor's Annual Report).
-Council Plan for 2024/25 focuses on key priorities including VFM.
+Standard Evidence as at March 2025 A The leadership team is able to demonstrate that the services provided by the authority provide value for money External Auditor - generally positive VFM conclusion for 2023/24 except for ongoing concerns with the Oracle implementation project (with narrative included in Auditor's Annual Report), although there was recognition of the positive actions that had been taken place since the programme restarted.
+Council Plan for 2025/26 focuses on key priorities including VFM.
 KPIs are monitored in Performance and Resources Report (PRR).
 VFM assessment included in all key decision reports.
 Procurement Board reviews all procurements in excess of £500k to ensure proposed procurement meets the outcomes required, follows a compliant procurement route and delivers value for money.
+For lower value contracts, national frameworks or other commercial competitions are used to reflect value for money consideration Following the introduction of the Procurement Act (February 2025), Standing Orders on Procurement & Contracts (SOPCs) have been updated to reflect the new regulations.
+Our Sustainable Procurement Policy and Social Value Policy have also been developed/reviewed and scrutinised at Performance and Finance Scrutiny Committee (PFSC) to support our VFM approach.
+A recent review of the procurement of the Oracle Programme by SIAP concluded a "substantial" internal audit opinion.

-For lower value contracts, national frameworks or other commercial competitions are used to reflect value for money considerations. В The authority complies with the CIPFA Statement on the Role of the Chief Finance Officer in Local Government (2016) The Chief Finance Officer (CFO) is a qualified accountant and is a key member of the Executive Leadership Team (ELT) and other strategic meetings such as Cabinet meetings including informal briefings of Cabinet.
+Standard Evidence as at March 2025 В The authority complies with the CIPFA Statement on the Role of the Chief Finance Officer in Local Government (2016) • The Chief Finance Officer (CFO) is a qualified accountant and is a key member of the Executive Leadership Team (ELT) and other strategic meetings such as Cabinet meetings including informal briefings of Cabinet.
 The CFO also is a member of the Procurement Board, Commissioning Forum and the Capital and Assets Board and a number of other strategic project groups.
-All material decisions impacting the Council follow these governance routes prior to a decision being made.
-Good financial management is led by the CFO and supported by the senior finance team.
+All material decisions impacting the Council follow these governance routes prior to a decision being made. • Good financial management is led by the CFO and supported by the senior finance team.
 A member of Finance SMT sits on the Commercial Panel.
 The Strategic Business Partners sit on the departmental leadership team meetings providing financial insight and advice.
-Effective reporting and management through review of the quarterly PRR with monthly monitoring undertaken and reviewed at ELT.
-Finance team is sufficiently resourced and represented at Board and leadership team meetings to provide financial input and challenges, although there have been ongoing recruitment issues for staff at principal finance officer level, which are not unique to West Sussex.
-In addition, the competing demands of Council projects, including the replacement of key financial systems is putting strain on resources and requires the need to prioritise according to levels of risk.
+Effective reporting and management through review of the quarterly PRR with monthly monitoring undertaken and reviewed at ELT. • Finance team is sufficiently resourced and represented at both Procurement Board and Capital and Assets Board and leadership team meetings to provide financial input and challenges.
+There continues to be ongoing recruitment issues for staff at principal finance officer level, although this is not unique to West Sussex.
+In addition, the competing demands of Council projects, including the replacement of our key financial systems, Devolution and Local Government Reorganisation and the financial pressures the Council is facing are putting strain on resources and requires the need to prioritise according to levels of risk.
 The senior finance team encourages and supports staff to become qualified accountants and build career paths to enable progression.